Terranora interconnector

-It is one of the two interconnections used to trade electricity between New South Wales and Queensland (the other is the 330KV Dual Circuit Queensland – New South Wales Interconnector (QNI)).
+It is one of the two interconnections used to trade electricity between New South Wales and Queensland (the other is the 330 kV Dual Circuit Queensland – New South Wales Interconnector (QNI)).

 History

 The interconnector was developed by a joint venture of NorthPower (later Country Energy), TransÉnergie–a subsidiary of Hydro-Québec, and Fonds de solidarité FTQ.
 The motivation to build the interconnector was the power shortage in Southern Queensland and surplus capacities in New South Wales.
 It was developed as an Independent Transmission Project.
 It was commissioned in December 1999 and it started operations in April 2000.
 It was the first time that transmission systems of New South Wales and Queensland were linked.
 The construction cost US$70 million.

 In December 2006, it was announced that Directlink would be purchased by Australian Pipeline Trust (APT, a part of APA Group) for US$133 million.
 The transaction was completed in February 2007.

 Originally, the interconnector operated as a non-regulated market network service.
 However, on 6 May 2004 an application to convert it to a regulated network service was submitted.
 The application was approved by the Australian Energy Regulator on 10 March 2006.

 In December 2008, ownership of Directlink (as well as Murraylink) was transferred to the Energy Infrastructure Investments Group, while the APA Group continued as the operator.
 The ownership of EII is allocated as APA with 19.9%, Japan-based Marubeni Corporation with 49.9%, and Osaka Gas with 30.2%.